curl/curl/docs/libcurl/opts/CURLOPT_COOKIEFILE.md

 # NAME

-CURLOPT_COOKIEFILE - file name to read cookies from
+CURLOPT_COOKIEFILE - filename to read cookies from

 # SYNOPSIS